Tasmania: South Coast Track walk.

 Day 2 Friday 19 Feb 1999 Point Eric to Louisa River Mouth.

-Misty and rainy all day, walk through wet and muddy flat open plains, creeks and
+Misty and rainy all day, walk through wet and muddy flat open plains, creeks and a couple of steep areas.

 The tracks leading to the ascent over Point Eric were wet and quite muddy in places, however as we ascended they dried as the track up the hill was comprised of sand and vegetation.
 On the way down a mini rainbow presented itself neatly arched over the track.